 - Buying a home

 - Making repairs to a home

 - Continuing education through college or technical training

 - Starting or growing a small business

 Upon completion of the class, clients are eligible to open a savings account and receive a 2:1 match for every dollar they save.
 Qualifying households save for a minimum of six months toward the purchase of their asset.

 Applications due: January 22, 2022

 The online training is provided over four sessions.
 Training will begin on Saturday, January 29th, and will continue February 5th, 12th, and 19th from 9:00 a.m. – noon.
-Participation in all trainings is required to complete Take Control.
+Participation in all sessions is required to complete the training.